fluid-project/infusion-docs/src/documents/ChangeApplier.md

 is available for inspection by reading, using standard language constructs, at all times.
-For example, if model is a JavaScript variable holding the overall model, accessing a field within the model is as simple as writing a standard Javascript expression `model.field1.subfield2` etc. In practice, we don't advise that users in practice write JavaScript code that inspects models manually - instead, they should use the declarative features supplied by ChangeApplier both to trigger changes and react to them.
+For example, if model is a JavaScript variable holding the overall model, accessing a field within the model is as simple as writing a standard Javascript expression `model.field1.subfield2` etc. In practice, we don't advise that users write JavaScript code that inspects models manually - instead, they should use the [declarative features](ChangeApplierAPI.md#declarative-style-for-listening-to-changes) supplied by ChangeApplier both to trigger changes and react to them.

 This is in contrast to many other frameworks, which generally take one of two routes - either insisting that a model is composed of some form of more or less "magic" objects - these might be